DIY Fireplace Mantel and Hearth Makeover

 Installed crown molding

-- Clean brick.
+- Clean your brick.
 A TSP solution works great.

 - Tape off mantel area.